spack/spack-tutorial/tutorial_environments.rst

 subdirectory and can be referenced by their names.

 *Independent environments* can be created in one of two ways.
-First, the Spack's environment file(s) can be placed in any directory (other than ``var/spack/environments``).
+First, the Spack environment file(s) can be placed in any directory (other than ``var/spack/environments``).
 Alternatively, you can use ``spack env create -d <directory>`` to specify the directory (``<directory>``) in which the files should reside.
 Independent